 It may be because cocoa powder contains a high level of antioxidants, helping the scalp grow stronger and healthier hair.

-Other nutrients that cocoa contains are magnesium and zinc, which fight hair loss, and calcium, promoting healthy hair growth.
+Cocoa’s nutrients are magnesium and zinc, which fight hair loss, and calcium, promoting healthy hair growth.

-Using cocoa powder in your hair can add shine, volume and brings out dark tones in your hair.
+Using cocoa powder in your hair can add shine and volume and brings out dark tones in your hair.

 Some DIY dry shampoo recipes use baking soda instead of arrowroot powder.